chiefpansancolt/calendar-view-app/README.md

   <img src="public/logo.svg" alt="Meeting Calendar Logo" width="96" />
 </p>

-A recurring meeting schedule viewer and editor built with Next.js.
+A recurring meeting schedule viewer and editor built.
 Manage clients, categories, people, and meetings, then view the resulting schedule on a weekly calendar grid.
 All data is persisted locally in the browser, no backend or database required.

 ---